nxtele/nxcc/doc/iframe/Readme.md

    | 6              | Account not logged in         |
    | -1             | Phone registration failed     |

-   *The browser's multi tab pages appear synchronized, and when a tab's call status changes, the status of other tabs will remain consistent; If Atab is in call, other tabs will also be synchronized as in call.
+   *The browser's multi tab pages appear synchronized, and when a tab's call status changes, the status of other tabs will remain consistent; If a tab is in call, other tabs will also be synchronized as in call.

    When the phone status is dialing out (0), incoming call (1), in call (2), or hung up (5), the following fields are returned: